idfyed/sample-node-app/README.md

-# Diglias Go node.js sample application
+# Idfyed Service node.js sample application

-A node.js based web application implementing an integration with the Diglias GO service to authenticate users using the Diglias Me digital ID.
-Even though this example focuses on using the Diglias Me Digital ID, implementations that use alternate ID:s such as Bank ID or Telia will be very similar and the authentication example is relevant in those cases as well.
+A node.js based web application implementing an integration with the Idfyed service to authenticate users using the Idfyed Me digital ID.
+Even though this example focuses on using the Idfyed Digital ID, implementations that use alternate ID:s such as Bank ID or Telia will be very similar and the authentication example is relevant in those cases as well.

 ## Disclaimer

-This is by no means a fully-fledged web application, it is only a example on how to communicate with the Diglias Go service to authenticate a user and retrieve user attributes.
+This is by no means a fully-fledged web application, it is only a example on how to communicate with the Idfyed service to authenticate a user and retrieve user attributes.
 The application does not implement authorization at all.
-In a real world scenario the implementer would have to use the information retrieved from the Diglias system to authorize the user in the application context.
+In a real world scenario the implementer would have to use the information retrieved from the Idfyed system to authorize the user in the application context.

 ## Compatibility